dmlc/xgboost/doc/tutorials/external_memory.rst

 **************

-In previous sections, we demonstrated how to train a tree-based model with data residing on an external memory and made recommendation for batch size.
+In previous sections, we demonstrated how to train a tree-based model with data residing on an external memory and made some recommendations for batch size.
 Here are some other configurations we find useful.
 The external memory feature involves iterating through data batches stored in a cache during tree construction.
 For optimal performance, we recommend using the ``grow_policy=depthwise`` setting, which allows XGBoost to build an entire layer